MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 ##### Segment your network

-This objective is to create boundaries on your network so that intermediate analysis and filtering to protect sensitive servers, applications, and data.
+This objective is to create boundaries on your network so that intermediate analysis and filtering can protect sensitive servers, applications, and data.
 Network segmentation can occur for on-premises servers or in the cloud, for example, with virtual machines hosted on virtual networks (VNets) in Azure IaaS.

 | Recommendations | Resource |
 |:-----|:-----|